jneem/regex-dfa/README.md

 Some regex features don't map well to DFAs.
 Specifically, this crate does not support (nor does it plan to support) lazy repetition or subgroup captures.

 `regex_dfa` is not universally faster than the implementation in the `regex` crate.
 For example, the character matching code is faster in `regex` than `regex_dfa` (see `bench::match_class_unicode`) for an example.
 Moreover, `regex` has a much more sophisticated optimization for regexes that begin with one of a small set of strings (e.g. the regex-dna benchmark in the benchmark shootout game).

 `regex_dfa` currently only works on nightly rust.

 # Status/TODO

 - The internals have more-or-less converged, but need to be documented and more thoroughly tested.
 - For good regex performance, it is very important to quickly scan the text for plausible starting points.
 We currently have a fairly half-hearted implementation of this, which overlaps somewhat with the implementation in the `regex` crate.
 We should split off a better implementation into a separate crate.
 - Evaluate the usefulness of this crate as part of a full regex implementation (e.g. using `regex-dfa` to find matches and then running `regex` on those matches in order to extract groups).
+- When converting `Nfa` to `Dfa`, support limiting the number of states that the `Dfa` can have (and returning an error if it starts to have too many).
+  Otherwise, the `Dfa` can have exponentially more states than the `Nfa`, which is a DoS risk if we are compiling user-supplied regexes.
 - Implement a compiler plugin, and see if it improves performance.

 # License